How does Pilates help bone health?

 - Improving flexibility and posture, which can help keep the bones in alignment and prevent muscle and nerve injury and pain

 Pilates exercises will be modified by your Chartered Physiotherapist to make the exercises safe for osteoporosis and osteopenia because some of the traditional Pilates exercises would be contraindicated.
-Certain movements need to be avoided such as flexion exercises, sit ups, sudden or abrupt movements, heavy lifting or flexion or extension with rotation.
+Certain movements need to be avoided such as flexion exercises, sit ups, sudden or abrupt movements and flexion extension with rotation.
 You should NEVER curl your head, neck and shoulders up in a Pilates class as in a sit up exercise.
 Flexion and rotation cause compressive forces on the spine and should be avoided.

 Indicated exercises for Osteoporosis are working in a neutral spine, spinal extension exercises, balance and proprioception and dynamic loading.
 Dynamic loading is created by weightbearing or muscular contraction.
 Traditional Pilates will not promote enough weight bearing to build bone density.
 Therefore we will work in standing, standing on one leg, four point kneeling, plank positions and squatting.